top of page

 What I'm getting at is this: wintertime is a special season for us here in the Bay Area, as it is a time of quiet growth, rejuvenation, and for what was once but a hidden beauty beneath the earth to suddenly show forth and awaken to life.
 Everywhere you step, there are billions of reactions, processes, and living, breathing things communicating and having a jolly good time within the earth beneath your feet.
 If you've ever seen the movie Avatar (the one with the blue people), our world might remind you of a place like Pandora.

-In December of 2025, Saved By Nature visited Purisima Creek Redwoods Preserve in the Santa Cruz Mountains.
-Everywhere we looked were different types of mushrooms and lichen all around us.
-It was a special experience to see all of that life and diversity that is often dormant on the surface due to the lack of moisture in the summertime.
-It reminded me of this astonishing fact: the part of the mushroom that you can see is only 5% of what’s going on underground—the vast majority is made up of an extensive underground network called mycelium.
-Just like the Tree of Souls in Avatar, mycelium acts as a vast neural network (similar to that of our brains or the roots of a tree) that is sending electrical impulses, signals, nutrients, and even information between itself and other plants—so watch out about what the mushrooms might be saying about you to the redwood trees! (if you’d like to learn more, I would highly recommend the documentary Fantastic Fungi on Netflix!).
+The Bay Area's winter hiking season reveals fascinating natural phenomena.
+Everywhere you look are different types of mushrooms and lichen appearing after winter rains.
+It's a special experience to see all of that life and diversity that is often dormant on the surface due to the lack of moisture in the summertime.
+This reminds me of an astonishing fact: the part of the mushroom that you can see is only 5% of what's going on underground—the vast majority is made up of an extensive underground network called mycelium.
+Just like the Tree of Souls in Avatar, mycelium acts as a vast neural network (similar to that of our brains or the roots of a tree) that is sending electrical impulses, signals, nutrients, and even information between itself and other plants—so watch out about what the mushrooms might be saying about you to the redwood trees! (if you'd like to learn more, I would highly recommend the documentary Fantastic Fungi on Netflix!).

 As you can see, winter is a great time to begin hiking and experience all of this cool stuff that our Bay Area environment has to offer.
+For those seeking the best hikes for beginners in the Bay Area, winter's mild temperatures and lush trails provide ideal conditions to start your outdoor journey.
 Take my word that you will not be disappointed as you wander in a forest as enchanting as Lothlórien or beneath skies that are as dramatic as the path far over the Misty Mountains cold.

 I know you're getting excited.
 You're probably jumping out of your seat and getting ready to run out the door right now, shouting, "I WANT TO GO HIKING YAYYY!"
 But suddenly you stop and realize… where do I even begin?
 How do I know where to go?
 What do I bring with me?
 Should I put extra spicy jalapeno-banana flavored pickles on my jumbo footlong sandwich???
 (That's an obvious yes, of course.)